+Graduates of the Nursing Management and Quality Leadership program will be academically prepared to assure that inpatient, outpatient, and community settings consider safety in every decision.
 Graduate nurses who contemplate future leadership roles must understand key components from the business side of health care delivery.
-Obtaining a masters’ degree in Nursing Leadership and Quality Management concurrently with an MBA ensures a future of professional growth and economic prosperity working in a demand marketplace.
+Obtaining a masters’ degree in Nursing Management and Quality Leadership concurrently with a Masters' of Business Administration degree ensures a future of professional growth and economic prosperity working in a demand marketplace.
+Graduates of this program will work in integrated primary care and organizational settings as administrators, managers, and supervisors.

 |NUR-600||Theory Development in Nursing Research||3|